bighippo999/bit-order-queues/readme.txt

-= What if I want to change the slug for a supplier? = You can update the slug via Product>Attributes>Suppliers> But before doing so you should re-assign any orders using the existing plug to another status.
+= What if I want to change the slug for a supplier? = You can update the slug via Product>Attributes>Suppliers> But before doing so you should re-assign any orders using the existing slug to another status.

 = What if I already changed the slug without first updating orders? = Again it's not a major problem, either change the slug back, re-assign orders, then update it again.